flexsurfer/re-frisk/README.md

 ## Usage

+### re-frame
-If you want to watch re-frame app-db, run re-frisk after document will be loaded and before any rendering calls, using `enable-re-frisk!` function
+run re-frisk after document will be loaded and before any rendering calls, using `enable-re-frisk!` function

 ```clojure
 (:require [re-frisk.core :refer [enable-re-frisk!]])